vbrand1984/dotfiles/README.md

 Install [chezmoi](https://www.chezmoi.io/install/).

-Run:
+Clone the contents of this repository in `~/.Dots/chezmoi` (NB: specifying this directory is a must):

 ```
 chezmoi init vbrand1984 --source ~/.Dots/chezmoi
 ```

-After this command is executed, a directory named `~/.Dots/chezmoi` will be created, and the contents of this repository will be downloaded there.

-Run:
+See what files are going to be changed upon applying this configuration:

 ```
 chezmoi status
 ```

-to see what files are going to be changed upon applying this configuration.
-The command
+See detailed differences in the files managed by this configuration (there will be a lot):

 ```
 chezmoi diff
 ```

-will show you detailed differences in the files managed by chezmoi.
-Finally, run this to apply the configuration:
+Apply the configuration:

 ```
 chezmoi apply